-Kaduna at night is an unusual city, especially if, like me–a sociologist, it is your first time in the city.
+Kaduna at night is an unusual city, especially if, like me, it is your first time in the city.

-I arrived in this city at a time when dusk was descending.
+I arrived in the capital city of Kaduna State, Nigeria at a time when dusk was descending.
 It was to me a different encounter to view its abundant shrubs, and short dry trees.
 It was the dry season and it came with a bunch of surprise: the sun coming low, exfoliating the leaves on trees and everything beautiful degrading, not withering to death, but shrinking and losing its lushness.

 I watched as the night crept in with its dreary face, and starry sparkling darkness.
 It was different at the Creativity Court when I went visiting this afternoon.
 It seems immune to the wear of Summer.
 Its building stood fresh like a small graded heaven, with beautiful grass carpet and a stage, for art.
 Every corner of Creativity Court is a small paradise, reserved for art, smelling of newness, of sheen glowing home for words to feast on, for art to speak of, for loudness.